siruzu/icewm-dump/README.md

 vim ~/.icewm/preferences
 ```

+## notice: you can change "vim" to whatever text editor you use.

-then add the following line
+then paste the following line

 ```text
 DesktopBackgroundScaled=1